 The first typhoon hit 18 hours after our arrival in Hong Kong.
-The streets were close to deserted.
+The streets were all but deserted.

-By the time we got to Hong Kong Island, shallow currents were gushing down the streets.
+By the time we got to Hong Kong Island, (shallow) currents were gushing down the streets.
 We waded through, mentally prepared to break into a swim at a moments notice.
-The one umbrella we had to share between us, was more a psychological charade than an actual efficacy.
+The one umbrella we had between us, turned out to be more of a psychologically beneficial charade than an actual efficacy.
 Yet, we persevered with steady steps and unwavering determination!

 All for a cup of tea.

-Yes, for tea.
-The recommendation we were following up on was that of a tea place named Teakha.
+Hmhm, for tea.
+The recommendation we were following up on was that of a tea house named Teakha.
 Apparently, it served some of the best tea in town and - BY GEORGE! - were we going to have a cup.
-Even if it meant arriving there looking like drenched poodles.
+Even if it meant arriving there wet as a fish.
 Never have my brother and I felt more British.
-And I dare say we shall never so again!
+And I dare say we shall never so again.

 Following our offline google map route, we came within 20 steps of the place only to then spend another good hour or so wandering around in circles looking for it.
 We even managed to lose each other.

-Then, at long last, my brother found it.
-This was at the point where we'd lost each other briefly and I was looking for him.
-Calm on the outside, semi-frantic on the inside, trying to keep it together by trying NOT to imagine him being dragged into a car with black tinted windows by the local triad - at that moment, and quite out of character might I add, I was taking my commitment to being, acting, and thinking like a tourist very seriously you see.
+Finally, my brother found it.
+But this was at the point where we'd lost sight of each other and I was looking for him.
+Calm on the outside, semi-frantic on the inside, trying to keep it together by NOT to imagine him being dragged into a car with black tinted windows by the local triad - at that moment, and quite out of character might I add, I was taking my commitment to being, acting, and thinking like a tourist very seriously you see.

-Thankfully, he wasn't far, un-kidnapped and able to guide the way to Teakha, where we stepped inside out of the rain.
-And here, ladies and gentlemen, is where I found Hong Kong's beauty a second time that day.
-In an instant, the city opened up to me fully, or I to it - probably a bit of both.
+Thankfully, he wasn't far and un-kidnapped.
+We found each other and he lead the way to Teakha, where we stepped inside out of the rain.
+And here is where I found more of Hong Kong's charm.
+In an instant, as the sweetness of homemade cakes under glass domes and exotic scents from freshly brewed tea beckoned, the city surrounding us opened up to me fully, or I to it - probably a bit of both.
 Almost twenty-four hours after landing, I'd arrived!

-Because not only was everything about Teakha even better than promised, it was, most importantly, cosy.
+Because not only was Teakha's menu even better than promised, it was also endlessly cosy.
 I could suddenly imagine living nearby and coming here to do work or meet friends.
-The dreary, overcrowded and undersized apartment blocks surrounding us sprung into life: Plant pots lovingly decorating a tiny balcony; a washing line revealing a family with at least one toddler lived behind that window; oh the parties and first kisses to be had on that rooftop over there!
+The apartment blocks surrounding us, which I had perceived as dreary, overcrowded and undersized, sprung into life: Plant pots lovingly decorating a tiny balcony; a washing line revealing a family with at least one toddler living behind that window; surely there'd been many a party and maybe one or two first kisses on that rooftop terrace over there!

-The rain outside turned into a soothing melody, homemade cakes from underneath their glass domes beckoned and the exotic scents of different teas embraced us.
-The lovely ladies behind the counter greeted us with warm, welcoming smiles - not devoid of an affable touch of amusement at our aquatic appearance.
-To this day I wonder how the other guests in the tea house had managed to keep their clothes, and selves so much dryer (than us).
+The rain outside turned into a soothing symphony and the friendly ladies behind the counter greeted us with welcoming smiles.
+They also seemed very amused at the aquatic appearance of my brother and I. To this day I wonder how the other guests in the tea house had managed to keep their clothes so much dryer than we had.

-Once we'd peeled off as many of our soaking layers as was possible whilst remaining decent in public, we couldn't wait to order!
-My brother and I dived into the menu.
+Once we'd peeled off as many wet layers as was decent, we dived into the menu!

 I opted for the iced masala chai.
 My brother went with the keemun milk tea with red date honey.
 We both ordered a slice of green tea cheesecake, this wasn't even a choice, it was destiny.

-For the next three hours, Teakha became our home away from home.
-I got my sketchbook out, my brother found a little booklet on the windowsill with different and amazing sounding events going on in the community.
-Because we're enthusiastic time-optimists, we momentarily planned to go to all of them, especially the 7 a.m. rooftop yoga session the next morning.
-I'll leave you guessing whether we succeeded or not.
+For the next two hours, Teakha became our home away from home.
+I got my sketchbook out; my brother flicked through a booklet he found on the windowsill with fun sounding events listed which were taking place in the community.
+Because we're time-optimists, we planned to go to all of them, especially the 7 a.m. rooftop yoga session the next morning.
+I'll leave it up to you to guess whether we managed to get up that early or not.
 We both made the green tea cheesecake last as long as possible, delaying the inevitable end of its pleasure, and I attempted to calculate exactly how much of their chai tea I would be able fit into my carry-on.
-I fancy myself somewhat of a chai-tea connoisseur and this one made it onto my top three list (amongst the chai tea from Chai Ovna in Glasgow (Scotland) and Dylan's Toasted & Roasted in Old Manali (Himachal Pradesh, India).

 When people ask me if I'd like to visit Hong Kong again, my answer is: "Of course!
 I have yet to try Teakha's Chai Cheesecake, Ippodo's Matcha Soy Latte, Caramelised Lemon Iced Tea, Sea Salt Yin Yang, Homemade Pancakes served with bacon and caramelized bananas, Honey-braised Steak Sandwich, Matcha Linguine with Sauteed Mushrooms and Poached Quail Egg, Esther's Banana Upside Down Cake, Pineapple Pound Cake with Macadamia Nuts ...